Skip to Content

 Park here.
 Drink beer.
 See some weird.

 Play Beer Pong: Bird Bar, located near the front of the property along the Strip offers a number of beer pong tables that are free for anyone to use.
-Check it out if you need a break from gambling!

-Check out Piff: You may have seen Piff the Magic Dragon and his dog Mr. Piffles, the first magic performing Chihuahua, on America’s Got Talent.
+Check out Piff: You may have seen Piff the Magic Dragon and his dog Mr. Piffles, the first magic-performing Chihuahua, on America’s Got Talent.
 They now perform their sarcastic, hilarious, brand of magic at Flamingo in Las Vegas.
-As a popular show, I’d recommend snagging tickets in advance.

 Piff poses with Mr. Piffles the dog

 RuPaul’s Drag Race LIVE: Boasting the world’s most famous queens, RuPaul’s Drag Race Live is based on the hit reality show.
 Especially popular with bachelorette parties, RuPaul’s Drag Race is among the more popular drag shows in Vegas.
-Pricing starts at around $70, but ensure to shop around to get the best deal.

 Drag performers pose together on stage

 Catch a Burlesque Show: If you’re looking for a show that’s a bit more “Vegas” look no further than X Burlesque.
-Tickets to the topless revue that’s popular with bachelor parties, bachelorette parties, and couples looking to rev things up can be purchased in advance in a few different spots online:

 6 Performers dancing onstage at X Burlesque